JordiLara/ITACADEMY-1.1-First-steps-HTML-CSS/README.txt

 3. **JavaScript Functionality:**

-   - Allow users to mark tasks as completed (clicking on a "checkbox" next to the task).
-When a task is completed, it appears strikedthrough ~~like this~~ and also in a different color (example: gray, instead of black).
-You can also un-check the checkbox to mark the task as not-done again (revert the change you just did).

-   - Provide the ability to edit tasks inline (clicking on an "Edit" link next to each task).

    - "Delete" and "Edit" links for each task should only appear when you have the mouse cursor over that specific task.
    - Implement local storage functionality so that tasks persist even after refreshing the page.
 [Read guide about localStorage](https://blog.logrocket.com/localstorage-javascript-complete-guide/)